So you’ve bought a bunch of shallots on offer, and now you’re regretting it, as you forgot to check how long shallots last.

 That’s a hefty 10-12 months!

 How To Tell If Your Shallots Have Gone Bad

 First things first, let’s cover the signs that will help you identify a bad shallot.

 - Downy mildew.
 Downy mildew is caused by a fast-growing fungus growing over the shallot.
 This will happen faster if you keep your shallots somewhere humid.

 - Dark spots.
 Dark spots on your shallots are another sign of spoilage.

 - Weird smell.
-If your shallots smell different to when you first bought them – think a toasted sesame smell – then it’s time for the trash.
+If your shallots smell different from when you first bought them – think a toasted sesame smell – then it’s time for the trash.

 - Texture change.
 This is one of the easiest ways to tell how aged your shallot is.
-A good shallot should be firm, but after a few weeks, it will crumble and corrode or go mushy.
+A good shallot should be firm, but it will crumble and corrode or go mushy after a few weeks.

 - Yellow.
 Shallots are usually red.
-When they become yellow, that means they’re too old for eating!
+When they become yellow, that means they’re too old to eat!